4 Features You Need to Optimize Design Reuse

 Design reuse can expedite system-on-chip (SoC) and IC design and development.
 But managing the increasingly large number of digital assets is difficult.
 It creates a need for stronger collaboration between internal and external resources.

-A powerful design version control system is the best way to bring teams together and enhance productivity.
-Using a cross-platform versioning tool ensures all stakeholders can collaborate:
+A powerful design data management and IP lifecycle management solution is the best way to bring teams together and enhance productivity.
+Using these tools ensures all stakeholders can collaborate: